ENG7006/ENG7006.github.io/_posts/2015-01-16-jekyll-problems.md

 ---
 title: Troubleshooting Jekyll
 layout: post
-category: tech, how-to, jekyll, announcements
+categories: tech how-to jekyll announcements
 ---
 Thank you for bearing with me on Thursday as the technology broke.
 (Technology always breaks.)